rtnk18/loan-recovery/README.md

 # Loan Recovery Analysis
-A Statistical analysis to understand how much a bank must spend on a non-performing loan without incurring losses.
+A Statistical analysis to understand how much a bank must spend on recovery of a non-performing loan without incurring losses.

 After a debt has been legally declared "uncollectable" by a bank, the account is considered to be "charged-off."
 But that doesn't mean the bank simply walks away from the debt.
 They still want to collect some of the money they are owed.